schell/mogwai/README.md

 # mogwai
-`mogwai` is the magical, obedient, graphical web application interface! `mogwai` is written in Rust but it runs in your browser.
+`mogwai` is the magical, obvious, graphical web application interface! `mogwai` is written in Rust but it runs in your browser.

 # goals